Bill Discounting vs Bill Negotiation: What Exporters Must Know

 Typically, bill negotiation denotes that, after shipment, export documents are negotiated at a banking counter to draw out a facility.
 You must note that bills are negotiated for loads that are carried out under documentary credit.

 Exporters need to be cautious when it comes to preparing papers under this documentary credit.
-They are required to ensure that the said bill is clean and does not contain any discrepancy.
+They are required to ensure that the said bill is clean and does not contain any discrepancies.

 These pointers elucidate export bill negotiation in brief –

 - The exporter prepares essential documents after the export-related formalities are completed.
-Such documents are sent to overseas buyers to receive cargo delivery, and they include – commercial invoice, bill of lading, bill of exchange, packing list, certificate of origin, quality certificate, etc.
+Such documents are sent to overseas buyers to receive cargo delivery, and they include – commercial invoices, bill of lading, bill of exchange, packing lists, certificates of origin, quality certificate, etc.

-- In case the shipment is made as per the terms of Letter of Credit, exporters must ensure to meet all specifications detailed by the same.
+- In case the shipment is made as per the terms of the letter of credit, exporters must ensure to meet all specifications detailed by the same.

 - Once shipment documents are ready, they are submitted to the exporter’s financial institution that serves as his/her authorised dealer bank.